ryan-charette/galaxy-collision-simulation/README.md

 ## Current Scope

-This is currently a distributed/GPU-capable MVP.
-The FMM uses monopole expansions (`p=0`) rather than high-order complex expansions, but the pass structure, rank ownership, synchronization, and CUDA kernel surfaces are in place for higher-order work and benchmarking.
+This is now a distributed/GPU-capable 3D MVP.
+The FMM supports monopole (`p=0`) and quadrupole (`p=2`) coefficients; higher polynomial orders remain a natural next step on top of the current pass structure.